To best index your webpages, the Site Search Crawler supports and abides by many different features of the modern web:

 <link rel="canonical" href="https://example.com/tea/peppermint" />

 The Site Search Crawler will obey these tags, too.
-However, an incorrect implementation will prevent your pages from being indexed...
+Be warned: an incorrect implementation will prevent your pages from being indexed.

 When canonical link elements are attached to pages, they should include the precise URI:

-https://example.com - is used as the canonical link element on every page.
-Each page should have its own URI.
-The crawler will assume there is only one page -
+https://example.com.
+Mistakenly, the homepage URL is included as the canonical link element on every page.
+The crawler will follow the link and assume there is only one page -

 https://example.com - and the other pages will not be indexed.